UnknownExplorer13/panoramic-to-cubemap/README.md

 * Original implementation of the "Download All" button

 Lanyi ([lanyizi](https://github.com/lanyizi))
-* Original implementation of the pitch, roll, & yaw rotation angles
+* Original implementation of the pitch, yaw, & roll rotation angles